 Michelin Stars are seen as the gold standard for rating chefs.
 It is common to hear the phrase ‘Michelin Star chef’ which is a testament to how well known and respected the Michelin Guide is.

-The guideOpens in a new tab. has suffered criticism in the past for favouring certain cuisine types.
-However, in recent years they have made huge leaps in recognising great food no matter the setting, highlighted by a catering stall in SingaporeOpens in a new tab. which received a star.
+The guide has suffered criticism in the past for favouring certain cuisine types.
+However, in recent years they have made huge leaps in recognising great food no matter the setting, highlighted by a catering stall in Singapore which received a star.

 Michelin inspectors are undercover diners with a vast knowledge of food.
 The Michelin Guide is very secretive regarding its selection process and the identity and backgrounds of their inspectors.